sds/scss-lint/README.md

 controls whether the linter is run, along with linter-specific options.
 The defaults are defined in `config/default.yml`.

-Furthermore, the `severity` option allows you to specify whether the lint should be treated as a `warning` or an `error`.
+The `severity` option allows you to specify whether the lint should be treated as a `warning` or an `error`.
+Warnings cause `scss-lint` to exit with a different error code than errors (unless both warnings _and_ errors are present, in which case the `error` exit code is returned).
+This is useful when integrating `scss-lint` with build systems or other executables, as you can rely on its exit status code to indicate whether a lint actually requires attention.

 The `inherit_from` directive allows a configuration file to inherit settings from another configuration file.
 The file specified by `inherit_from` is loaded